uclaacm/hack-tooling-series/session-2-git/readme.md

 ### git switch \<branch_name\>
 <img src='assets/git_switch.png'>

 `git switch <branch_name>` switches HEAD, which represents branch or commit that you are "at" locally, to the branch you specify.
 This can be any branch.
+Your files will change to reflect your new branch.

 This is the same as `git checkout <branch_name>`